SFEley/acts_as_icontact/README.markdown

 ### Nesting
 The interface is deliberately as "ActiveRecord-like" as possible, with methods linking resources that are either nested in iContact's URLs or logically related.
 Messages have a Message#bounces method.
-Lists have List#subscribers to list the Contacts subscribed to them, and Contacts have Contact#lists.
-Read the documentation for each class to find out what you can do:
+Lists have `List#subscribers` to list the Contacts subscribed to them, and Contacts have `Contact#lists`.
+Read the [documentation][5] for each class to find out what you can do:

 * ActsAsIcontact::Account
   * ActsAsIcontact::ClientFolder